Navneet-divine/React-Project-1/README.md

-Made Tic-Tac-Toe game using react it's my first project of react after learning Components,Jsx,Props,State in react.
+Made the Tic-Tac-Toe game using react it's my first project in react after learning Components, Jsx, Props, and State in react.